prontotype-us/zamba-charts/README.md

 # Zamba Charts

-### Components
+### General Components

 #### Chart

 A wrapper component for rendering a chart, resizing it, and managing rendering of axes and followers.
-Configure the chart component and its axes with `options`
+Configure the chart component and its axes with `options`.

     props:
         title: String